Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Stealing Stand-Alone ML Models

 \subsection{Stealing the Sorel20m Models}

 A subset of the Sorel20m dataset was used as the thief and test datasets against the two Sorel20m targets.
-All metrics were measured at an FPR equal to $0.002$ for the Sorel-LGB target and $0.006$ for the Sorel-FCNN target.
+All metrics were measured at an FPR equal to $0.002$ for the Sorel-LGB target and $0.006$ for the Sorel-FFNN target.
 These FPR levels were achieved using $0.5$ as a threshold for both targets.
 Each experiment was run five times to randomize the initial seed and validation data selection.
+The FPR levels for the Sorel models are significantly lower than the Ember model without having to adjust the decision threshold.
+This is probably because the models were created and tuned with a much larger dataset than Ember 2018.

 The results for the model extraction of the Sorel-LGB model are depicted in Figures~\ref{fig:sorel_LGB_agreement} and~\ref{fig:sorel_LGB_roc}.
-The dualFCNN and the LGB surrogates reach agreement scores of around 99\% with as few as 13,000 queries.
-The FCNN is slightly lower in agreement, but it is worse when looking at the ROC curves.
+The dualFFNN and the LGB surrogates reach agreement scores of around 99\% with as few as 13,000 queries (0.0856\% of the samples used to train the target).
+The FFNN-TL and the vanilla FFNN are slightly lower in agreement, but they are worse when looking at the ROC curves.
+The FFNN-TL is better than the FFNN surrogate in the very low FPR regions.
 Table~\ref{tab:models_results} shows that the difference between the sampling strategies is small, and there is no clear winning non-random sampling strategy.
-It also shows that the active learning strategies can create models that perform similarly to the target trained with 20 million data points.
+It also shows that active learning strategies can create models that perform similarly to the target, which is trained with 20 million data points.

-For the Sorel-FCNN target, the agreement and ROC curves can be seen in Figures~\ref{fig:sorel_FCNN_agreement} and~\ref{fig:sorel_FCNN_roc} respectively.
-Again the LGB and dualFCNN surrogates achieve a high level of agreement, with the LGB surrogate having a ROC curve that is slightly closer to that of the target.
+For the Sorel-FFNN target, the agreement and ROC curves can be seen in Figures~\ref{fig:sorel_FFNN_agreement} and~\ref{fig:sorel_FFNN_roc} respectively.
+Again the LGB and dualFFNN surrogates achieve a high level of agreement, with the LGB surrogate having a ROC curve slightly closer to that of the target.

-An interesting observation for the attacks on both Sorel20m targets and the Ember2018 target is that the two Sorel20m targets performed slightly better than Ember2018.
+An interesting observation for the attacks on both Sorel20m targets and the Ember2018 target is that the two Sorel20m targets performed slightly better than Ember2018 in the respective test sets.
 The Sorel20m models had an accuracy of $98.86$ and $98.68$ while Ember2018 had $96.50$.
 Moreover, the Sorel20m targets were slightly easier to steal than the Ember2018 target.